-While Prosecco is deservedly famous for its easy-going bubbly (it’s one of the key ingredients of the Venetian Bellini cocktail), Franciacorta is well known to wine lovers for its ultra-premium and much more expensive bubbly (more akin to Champagne).
+While Prosecco is deservedly famous for its easy-going bubbly (it’s one of the main ingredients of the Venetian Bellini cocktail), Franciacorta is well known to wine lovers for its ultra-premium and much more expensive bubbly (more akin to Champagne).
 The DOC Terre di Franciacorta is for dry red and white wines, while the DOCG is for the bubbly.
 The main town here is Brescia, with its pretty historic center, and the main wine hamlet is Erbusco.
-Many of the wineries are beautiful and historic and in all of them, you will see the “Pupitres” with the upside down bottles of Franciacorta waiting to be “riddled” by the cellarmaster.
+Many of the wineries are beautiful, historical, and you will see the “Pupitres” with the upside-down bottles of Franciacorta waiting to be “riddled” by the cellarmaster.
 Pretty Lake Iseo is surrounded by vineyards growing Pinot Bianco, Pinot Noir, Chardonnay, Cabernet Franc, Cabernet Sauvignon, Barbera, Nebbiolo, and Merlot.
 Big names in the Franciacorta wine world include Ca`del Bosco, Bellavista, Cavalleri, Monterossa, Contadi Castaldi, Mosnel, and Bersi Serlini.

 Lugana happens to be one of the most picturesque wine regions of Lombardy, located on the southern end of vast Lake Garda, with its many fishing villages and castle-studded towns.
 The vineyards spread from the village of Desenzano, past pretty Sirmione and up to Peschiera, as well as in Pozzolengo and Lonato.
-Expect dramatic lake scenery here and some truly fabulous white wines, made with a clone of Trebbiano called “da Lugana” which is used in 90% of the white wine blends.
-Certainly, the flagship wine estate in Lugana has to be Cà dei Frati, well loved for their captivating and refreshing still white and sparkling wines.
-Chiaretto is another traditional wine of Lake Garda, which can be either an aromatic rosé or light red wine made with Groppello, Marzemino, Sangiovese and Barbera grapes.
+Expect dramatic lake scenery and some truly fabulous white wines, made with a clone of Trebbiano called “da Lugana,” used in 90% of the white wine blends.
+Indeed, the flagship wine estate in Lugana has to be Cà dei Frati, well-loved for their captivating and refreshing still white and sparkling wines.
+Chiaretto is another traditional wine of Lake Garda, which can be either an aromatic rosé or light red wine made with Groppello, Marzemino, Sangiovese, and Barbera grapes.
 Producers of Lugana and other Garda wine estates include Cà Lojera, Provenza, Pasini, Zenato Cantrina, Cascina La Pertica, Costaripa, and La Basia.